schneimi/rpi-gulden/README.md

 All process will run in one container that is managed by Docker.
 That means if the process stops the container also stops.
 The auto restart of the container is achieved by docker restart policy.

 This is not a final version, just a version that works for me.
-Also I am no Docker expert, so please use this Dockerfile at your own risk and please report any issues and help to improve it.
+Also I am no Docker expert, so use this Dockerfile at your own risk and please report any issues and help to improve it.

 ## Dockerfile